Feel like royalty when you visit the Queen’s Gallery at Buckingham Palace.

 Tickets to visit the Queen’s Gallery must be booked in advance – book Queen’s Gallery tickets now.

-It takes approximately one hour to explore the Queen’s Gallery.
+It takes approximately one and a half hours to explore the Queen’s Gallery.
+However, each exhibition may vary.

 Where is the Queen's Gallery?